Police of Serbia

-The Serbian Police (Српска полиција), formally the Police of the Republic of Serbia (Полиција Републике Србије), is the national civilian police force of the Serbia.
+The Serbian Police (Српска полиција), formally the Police of the Republic of Serbia (Полиција Републике Србије), is the national civilian police force of Serbia.
 The Serbian Police are responsible for all local and national law enforcement.
 It is under the jurisdiction of the Ministry of Internal Affairs.

 History

 Serbian Revolution

 The roots of public security in revolutionary Serbia appear during the Serbian Revolution.
 At the 1807 Revolutionary Assembly police authority in nahijas (districts) was entrusted to voivodes and obor knezovi, and in local communities to the local knezovi.
 The executive officers of the obor knezovi were represented by golaći or bećari.
 Later, the role of executive bodies of the newly established courts was taken over by pandurs.

 The organization of police authorities in Belgrade and other places was established on 30 December 1807 with regular and permanent police force stationed in Belgrade, which consisted of: police master (manager of the city police), police-neighborhood-masters (neighborhood managers), lictors (assistant of police master in charge of different departments), scribes and uniformed pandurs.
 At the Revolutionary Assembly held in 1811, a new reform of state administration was carried out, and the Serbian Governing Council was divided into six ministries.
 Jakov Nenadović was appointed as the first Minister of Internal Affairs.

 In 1815, Prince Miloš Obrenović made a decision on the organization of pandurs - state-wide police officers in charge of public order and security of customs roads.
 The restored Serbian Soviet also received the function of the supreme police body (with a department for internal and judicial affairs) in 1825.
 In 1827, the jurisdiction of the Soviet was transferred to the Great People's Court, which in the following year established the function of town policemen and in Belgrade, a special police force, with three policemen.
 Soon, the function of buljukbaša (superintendent over 22 city police officers) was introduced into the structure of the municipal police of Belgrade.